 The first was not by 7th Inf Regt soldiers, but by a platoons worth of troopers from the Argentinian 2nd Airborne Regiment on their way to Mt Longdon, who counterattacked west directly into D Co as it assaulted east.
-D Cofought them off over the next several hours.
-The second exception was a dismounted counterattack by the crews of aa armored car squadron (read “troop” or “company”), which was annihilated by heavy machine guns and the Scorpions and Scimitars.
-The third attack by the Argentinians was by a bypassed 7th Infantry Regiment platoon who struck the flank platoon of D Co which was led by a brand new lieutenant fresh from school.
+D Co fought them off over the next several hours.
+The second exception was a dismounted counterattack by the crews of an armored car squadron (read “troop” or “company”), which was annihilated by heavy machine guns and the Scorpions and Scimitars.
+The third attack by the Argentinians was by a bypassed 7th Infantry Regiment platoon who struck the flank platoon of D Co.
 The Argentinian platoon leader was furious after hearing his friend was killed, and rallied his men to counterattack.
-They nearly overran their adversaries, but were brought under intense and accurate fire support by the British platoon commander, who had to drop down to the fire support net in the confusion and coordinate his own support.
+The surprised defenders were led by a brand new lieutenant fresh from school.
+The Argentinians nearly overran their adversaries, but were brought under intense and accurate fire support by the British platoon commander, who had to drop down to the fire support net in the confusion and coordinate his own support.
 D Co (the main effort) didn’t have a forward observation officer (?), and the other FOO’s were prioritizing their missions.
 The young platoon commander just asserted himself into the net, and probably saved D Co a very bad morning.

 The fourth and final Argentine counterattack came as the sun came up.
 200 Wireless Ridge survivors and staff officers were rallied by the 10th Brigade operations officer and formed a hasty defense on the west side of Port Stanley.
 Since about 4 am, the remaining Argentine artillery fired on Wireless Ridge.
 As dawn broke about six, 50 members of the ad hoc defense, led by the 7th Inf Regt executive officer and regimental chaplain, assaulted the ridge with fixed bayonets under cover of the bombardment.
 The Paras were initially flabbergasted at the lines of Argentinian infantry singing as they advanced, but they were eventually beaten back with great losses.